March 30, 2021 2 min read

 Athletes are continuously honing the bodies in pursuit of perfection when it comes to their sport.
 Like finely tuned machines, their bodies respond to intensive workout schedules that aims to not only increase the efficiency of motor skills and muscular development, but it also works to exercise the entire cardio vascular system for better results.
-Towards that end, breathing under resistance is deemed one of the best ways to boost your breathing and endurance regardless of the terrain or altitude in which you train and compete.
+Towards that end, breathing under resistance is deemed one of the best ways to boost your breathing and endurance regardless of the terrain or level in which you train and compete.
 Simply stated, for years, athletes have been benefiting from resistance training for muscle strengthening and training, so resistance breathing does the same for the lungs.

 The Importance of the Respiratory System